ETIMC/Report/typst/sections/Sprint 3.typ

   caption: [Controller unloading queue to Host (10), when Host requests messages (2).]
 ) <listing:ControllerI2C>

 During internal testing a second Pico 1 was connected to briefly test, how the Host handled having two Controllers connected.
 The test went well apart from one problem.
 The host couldn't differentiate between the Controllers.
-After debugging it was discovered that since the Controller code was simply copied from the first Pico 1 to the other one, they had the same $I^2C$ address set.
+After debugging it was discovered that since the Controller code was simply copied from the first Pico 1 to the other one, they had the same I²C address set.
 After changing this address on the second Pico, the two Picos were able to communicate flawlessly with the Host without any noticeable latency or delay.

-=== Physical interface
+==== Physical interface

-  - How should they physically be connected?
-    - USB Type B
-      - Exactly four pins
+Standard USB 2.0 Type B to USB 2.0 Type A cables were chosen to physically link the Controllers and Host because they strike an ideal balance between availability, affordability, robustness, and electrical simplicity.
+These cables are more robust and easier to plug in than smaller connectors, which was believed would highten the portability and plug'N'play usability of the system (Requirement 3 & 7, @table:usabilityRequirements).
+Most importantly, each cable carries exactly four conductors, and each connector exposes exactly four pins.
+This meant that two pins could reserved for power (+5V and ground), while the two other pins could be reserved for the two required I²C pins: SDA and SCL.

+Beyond pin count, USB Type B connectors offer good mechanical retention and strain relief, helping to prevent accidental disconnections during use.
+Standard cable lengths (up to 5 meters for USB 2.0) provide good reach, mitigating some of the flexibility downsides of switching from wireless connectivity.
+Lastly, by relying on off-the-shelf USB cables rather than custom cables, the design minimizes part variety, simplifies sourcing and replacement, and leverages existing technology, possibly familiar to users.

-== Schematic
+== Circuitry
+To address the instability of the NFC reader that arose after integrating the display (@sec:Sprint2Display), the display was moved to a separate SPI bus with its own dedicated GPIO pins.
+Following this change, the NFC reader resumed functioning reliably.
+This strongly suggested that the issue stemmed from the individual CircuitPython drivers for the NFC reader and display not supporting shared use of a single SPI bus.
+By isolating them onto separate buses, any conflicts were avoided, confirming this as the likely cause of the instability.

+@raspberry_pi_raspberry_2024 @raspberry_pi_raspberry_2024-1

 - Her skal den nye strømløsning nok nævnes (via USB.
 Brug Pico datasheet igen)
 - David kan også skrive om, at Pico'erne trak for meget strøm
+- Skærm og NFC deler ikke længere pins

 == PCB <sec:PCBsprint3>
 === Design